stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

   For many nights after his ultimate resolution Zamacona prayed to St. Pamphilus and other guardian saints, and counted the beads of his rosary.
-The last entry in the manuscript, which toward the end took the form of a diary more and more, was merely a single sentence&mdash;&ldquo;  Es m&aacute;s tarde de lo que pensaba&mdash;tengo que marcharme  &rdquo;.&nbsp;.&nbsp;.&nbsp;.
+The last entry in the manuscript, which toward the end took the form of a diary more and more, was merely a single sentence-- "  Es m&aacute;s tarde de lo que pensaba--tengo que marcharme   ". . . .
-&ldquo;It is later than I thought; I must go.&rdquo; After that, only silence and conjecture&mdash;and such evidence as the presence of the manuscript itself, and what that manuscript could lead to, might provide.
+ "It is later than I thought; I must go. " After that, only silence and conjecture--and such evidence as the presence of the manuscript itself, and what that manuscript could lead to, might provide.